How to Check Your Financial Advisor's Credentials

 Ask What Agency (or Agencies) Oversee Their Business

-- If the answer is FINRA, the advisor will hold some type of securities license, or perhaps several licenses.
+- If the answer is FINRA, the advisor will hold some type of securities license or perhaps several licenses.
 You can use the BrokerCheck feature on FINRA’s website to see if there are any complaints on file.

-Some financial advisors, or financial advisory firms, may be dually registered with both regulatory agencies.
+Some financial advisors or financial advisory firms may be dually registered with both regulatory agencies.

-Ask What Professional Designations They Hold
+Ask Which Professional Designations They Hold

 Other Online Resources

-In lieu of asking a financial planner where they are registered, you can type their name into an online resource called Brightscope, which will show you where they are members, what licenses they hold, and if they have any reported disclosure items on their record.
+In lieu of asking a financial planner where they are registered, you can type their name into an online resource called BrightScope, which will show you where they are members, what licenses they hold, and if they have any reported disclosure items on their record.